SCOPE OF THIS CHAPTER

 Where a custodial sentence is imposed on a Looked After child / young person who is subject to a care order:

-S20 LAC status ceases but young person should be deemed a Child in Need (CPPR and Children Act 2008 inserts duty with respect of visiting children formerly Looked After S23ZA) therefore Children's Social Care/MAT worker should retain lead professional and consideration should be given prior to release as to whether the child should re-acquire Looked After status upon release.
+S20 LAC status ceases but young person should be deemed a Child in Need (CPPR and Children Act 2008 inserts duty with respect of visiting children formerly Looked After S23ZA) therefore Children's Social Care/Early Help worker should retain lead professional and consideration should be given prior to release as to whether the child should re-acquire Looked After status upon release.

 Please also see the supporting procedures: